 Our workshops are designed to provide something for everyone.
 Curated to focus on individual or combined techniques, each course is unique and thoughtfully taught by one of our experienced teachers or guest teachers.

 Rachel is the Den’s Studio Director.
-She began her Yoga practice 14 years ago, here in Victoria.
+She began her Yoga practice 14 years ago while completing her Social Justice degree.
 Within her practice she found, a closer connection to her own truth and a greater ability to meet others in theirs.
 Her belief in Yoga’s transformative abilities led her to expand her knowledge through the Yandara Institute in Baja where she received her RYT 200 in 2006.
 Since then she has received further training in Yin Yoga, Restorative Yoga, Meditation and Yoga Nidra, Pre/Post Natal, Trauma and Mental Health, and Kids and Family Yoga, and received her RYT 500 in 2016.
-Rachel has a strong background working with populations facing multiple barriers, specifically homelessness and domestic violence in Victoria’s non-profit sector.
-This departure from Social Services to owning a Yoga studio is a big transition, but Rachel is thrilled with the opportunity to combine these passions through the Yoga Den’s Vision Programming-offering free classes to individuals who have experienced trauma and face financial barriers.
-Rachel teaches Restorative and Yin classes at the Den, Private Restorative Yoga sessions, and co-facilitates the studios Teacher Training Program.
-She also Teaches Restorative Yoga and Yoga for Healing Trauma in Yoga Mala’s 500 Hr Program in Saskatchewan.
+Rachel has a strong background working for 10 years with populations facing multiple barriers, specifically homelessness and domestic violence in Victoria’s non-profit sector and is currently completing a Masters Degree in Clinical Counselling.